Welcome to General Music and Chorus for the 2014-15 school year!

-ElLIOT CHORUS/SHOW CHOIR - Show Choir is an elective and an outgrowth of General Music.
-Show Choir meets every Tuesday and Wednesday per.
+ElLIOT CHORUS/SHOW CHOIR - Concert/Show Choir is an elective and an outgrowth of General Music.
+Concert/Show Choir meets every Tuesday and Wednesday per.
 8 during enrichment.
 Students audition for voice placement to be in show choir.
-Full Show Choir meets twice a week for music on Tuesday and Wednesday.
+Full Concert/Show Choir meets twice a week for music on Tuesday and Wednesday.
 Concert Band/Choir Doublers meet Wednesday/Friday; Symphonic Band/Chorus Doublers meet Tuesday/Thursday.
 Make-ups are also held Thursday and Friday.

 Overview of Mrs. O'Neill's Uplifting Professional Development: